Located in: Bulgaria

 The Faculty of Medicine at the Medical University of Sofia was founded in 1917 and is the oldest medical faculty in Bulgaria.
 It has always strived to be a regional leader among other medical schools in the country.
 That’s why, since its inception, the university has kept increasing the quality of education over the years, so it could become one of the best places to study medicine in Europe.
 And it did.

-Medical University Sofia accepts 400 students onto the medicine-in-English course and 80 students on to the dentistry-in-English course.
+Medical University Sofia accepts 400 students in the medicine-in-English course and 80 in the dentistry-in-English course.
 MU Sofia is located in the city centre, Sofia 1431, blvd.
 “Acad.
 Ivan Geshov” № 15.

 Although there are dormitories available for MUS, they are situated far from the university, around 30 minutes walking distance.
 International students in Sofia usually prefer to rent a flat close to the university.

-In the vicinity of the Medical University of Sofia, you can find all kinds of entertainments – cafeterias, restaurants, shopping centres, clubs, parks and more.
+In the vicinity of the Medical University of Sofia, you can find all kinds of entertainment – cafeterias, restaurants, shopping centers, clubs, parks, and more.
 There are several large shopping malls in the city which will take you a few minutes to get to by using the subway.

-The academic year for first-year students admitted, who are taught in English in Medicine, Dental Medicine and Pharmacy starts on 12.10.2020.
+The academic year for first-year students admitted who are taught in English in Medicine, Dental Medicine, and Pharmacy starts in October every year.